KaushikSiva/Pipelined-Grep-Application/Readme.txt

 -----------------------------------------------------------------------------

-(2) a description of your critical sections
+(2) a description of critical sections

 This is a five stage pipeline where there is one thread per stage.There is a buffer between the adjacent stages.